RobertoFZ/scheduler-app/README.md

 ## Note

-The application uses Flask-Session with filesystem storage to maintain session persistence.
-This makes sure your login remains valid between application restarts, solving issues where the app might ask you to log in again before the token expiration date.
+The application uses Flask-Session with filesystem storage by default.
 In a production environment, you should consider using Redis or a database backend for session storage instead of the filesystem for better performance and reliability.